clementpoh/logic/chapter1/README.md

 of calculators, computers and phones.
 On a philosophical level it can be applied to validate arguments and assertions we encounter in everyday life.

-> A text without context is just a pretext.
+## A text without context is a pretext

 Before exploring basic formalisations of logic, in this section we will very briefly cover the history and context of logical reasoning and thought.